Milvus stores the vectors produced by machine learning models in one or more Milvus collections.

 |If you create an index for the collection different from FLAT, index specific query parameters have to be added as Search Parameters in the Milvus Query stage.
 Refer to the Milvus supported indexes for query parameters for each index type.|

-For more information about using these stages see Smart Answers Detailed Pipeline Setup.
+For more information about using these stages see Configure the Smart Answers Pipeline (5.3 and later).

 The Encode into Milvus index pipeline stage invokes a machine learning model to encode a field and store it into Milvus.